-- 1. Science and Technology- MRI will deliver high quality scientific and technological outcomes that advance DOE priorities and Program objectives. - 2.
-Leadership- MRI will lead NREL as an FFRDC to create opportunities that significantly advance the EERE mission while enhancing NREL's role as a recognized national and international asset. - 3.
-Technical and Scientific Viability- MRI will ensure the long-term viability of the Laboratory by building and enhancing NREL's technical capabilities. - 4.
-Mission Support- MRI will manage and enhance NREL business and management systems, work processes, and capabilities to provide an effective and efficient work environment that enables the execution of NREL's mission. - 5.
-Environment, Safety, and Health- MRI will protect the safety and health of the NREL workforce, the community, and the environment. - 6.
-Outreach and Stakeholder Relations- MRI will build strong and productive relationships and alliances with stakeholders, advance awareness and support of the DOE renewable energy and energy efficiency mission, and advance math, science and technology education.
+- 1. Science and Technology-The Contractor shall conduct research, development, field verification and testing, technical analysis, and technical assistance efforts that advance viable energy technology options from concept through application and span energy pathways from supply through conversion and delivery to end use. - 2.
+Leadership-The Contractor shall provide leadership that creates opportunities to enhance NREL's role as a recognized national and international asset. - 3.
+Laboratory Viability-The Contractor shall ensure the long-term viability of the Laboratory by building and enhancing NREL's core scientific competencies and facility capabilities. - 4.
+Mission Support-The Contractor shall manage and enhance NREL business and management systems and work processes to provide effective and efficient work environment that enables the execution of NREL's mission. - 5.
+Environment, Safety, and Health-The Contractor shall protect the safety and health of the NREL workforce, the community, and the environment. - 6.
+Outreach and Stakeholder Relations-The Contractor shall provide leadership in building strong and productive relationships and alliances with stakeholders, advance awareness and support the DOE renewable energy and energy efficiency missions and advance math, science and technology education.